-A heart attack occurs when the flow of blood to the heart is blocked.
-The blockage is most often a buildup of fat, cholesterol and other substances in the heart (coronary) arteries.
+A heart attack occurs when the flow of blood to the heart is severely reduced or blocked.
+The blockage is usually due to a buildup of fat, cholesterol and other substances in the heart (coronary) arteries.
 The fatty, cholesterol-containing deposits are called plaques.
 The process of plaque buildup is called atherosclerosis.

 Sometimes, a plaque can rupture and form a clot that blocks blood flow.
 A lack of blood flow can damage or destroy part of the heart muscle.

 A heart attack occurs when an artery that sends blood and oxygen to the heart is blocked.
-Fatty, cholesterol-containing deposits build up over time, forming plaques in your heart's arteries.
-If a plaque ruptures, a blood clot can form and block your arteries, causing a heart attack.
-During a heart attack, tissue in your heart muscle dies due to lack of blood flow through your heart's arteries.
+Fatty, cholesterol-containing deposits build up over time, forming plaques in the heart's arteries.
+If a plaque ruptures, a blood clot can form.
+The clot can block arteries, causing a heart attack.
+During a heart attack, a lack of blood flow causes the tissue in the heart muscle to die.

-Common heart attack signs and symptoms include:
+Common heart attack symptoms include:

-Some heart attacks strike suddenly, but many people have warning signs and symptoms hours, days or weeks in advance.
-The earliest warning might be recurrent chest pain or pressure (angina) that keeps happening and doesn't go away with rest may be an early warning sign.
+Some heart attacks strike suddenly.
+But many people have warning signs and symptoms hours, days or weeks in advance.
+Chest pain or pressure (angina) that keeps happening and doesn't go away with rest may be an early warning sign.
 Angina is caused by a temporary decrease in blood flow to the heart.

-If you see someone who's unconscious and you believe is having a heart attack, first call for emergency medical help.
+If someone is unconscious and you think they're having a heart attack, first call 911 or your local emergency number.
 Then check if the person is breathing and has a pulse.
-If the person isn't breathing or you don't find a pulse, only then should you begin CPR to keep blood flowing.
+If the person isn't breathing or you don't find a pulse, only then should you begin CPR.

 Heart attack risk factors include: